Jags LB Smith unhappy with team's progress

 There have been 37 in his three-year career with the Jacksonville Jaguars and that's more than twice the number of games he lost in high school and college combined.
 Though the season is nearly four months away, Smith already feels a level of desperation to turn things around.

 Unfortunately, he's not sensing enough progress this spring.
-That's what he told the defense on Tuesday following the Jaguars' fourth organized team activity on the practice fields outside EverBank Field.
+That's what he told the defense on Tuesday after the Jaguars' fourth organized team activity on the practice fields outside EverBank Field.

 "With the players that we have I just think as a team we should be further than we are," Smith said.
 "As players, we've got to do our part in the sense of it's not scheme, none of that.
 It's what do we want?
 What's our mentality going to be?